xEdziu/KeepMyPassword-Desktop/README.md

 ## Contributors ✨

+Great shoutout to @anjannair for making linux installation a piece of cake!❤️

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->